 open/close all folders

-- Donbe and Hikari have a fairly long lineage in Japanese releases and cameos, but have only been seen outside Japan twice: first as a cameo in Kirby's Dream Land 3 and then as a trophy in Melee.
-Bonus SSB credit for the fact that they originated in the Famicom Disk System adventure game Famicom Mukashibanashi: Shin Onigashima, a title most often recognized by Western audiences as "that awesome speed metal song in Brawl".
+- Donbe and Hikari have a fairly long lineage in Japanese releases and cameos, but have only been seen outside Japan thrice: First as a cameo in Kirby's Dream Land 3, then as a trophy in Melee and much later in Super Mario Maker as Mystery Mushroom costumes.
+They originated in the Famicom Disk System adventure game Famicom Mukashibanashi: Shin Onigashima, a title most often recognized by Western audiences as "that awesome speed metal song in Brawl".
 Kirby's Dream Land 3 also has Goku and Chamu from the other Famicom Mukashibanashi game, Yuuyuuki.

-- Smash Bros. for 3DS has an assist trophy of the Prince of the Sablé Kingdom from Kaeru No Tame Ni Kane Wa Naru.
+- Super Smash Bros. for 3DS has an assist trophy of the Prince of the Sablé Kingdom from Kaeru No Tame Ni Kane Wa Naru.
 As you might tell from the title, it was not released outside of Japan.
-His fellow prince Richard was more fortunate, as he received a cameo in The Legend of Zelda: Link's Awakening.
+His fellow prince, Richard, was more fortunate, as he received a cameo in The Legend of Zelda: Link's Awakening.
+Dr. Arewo Shitain from that game also appeared in Wario Land 3, Dr. Mario 64, and Wario Land 4 (though given a Dub Name Change to "Mad Scientistein" in the first two).

 - Devil World is the only game by Shigeru Miyamoto that has been released in Europe but not in North America.
 Despite that fact, Tamagon has made cameos in three games available worldwide - Tetris DS, Super Smash Bros.
 Brawl and Art Style: PiCOPiCT (known as PiCTOBiTS in North America).
-Brawl also had the Devil as an assist trophy; Tamagon was a trophy in Melee but was removed from the international release (along with a few others).
+Brawl and For Nintendo 3DS and Wii U also had the Devil as an assist trophy; Tamagon was a trophy in Melee but was removed from the international release (along with a few others).

 - Kuru Kuru Kururin is a Nintendo series that focuses on a duck-like character who must pilot a spinning stick-shaped vehicle through mazes.
-Because the series never made it stateside, Kururin's vehicle appearing as an assist trophy in Brawl led to a lot of confusion from American gamers.
+Because the series never got a North American release until 2016 (with the Virtual Console release of the first game), Kururin's vehicle appearing as an assist trophy in Brawl led to a lot of confusion from American gamers.

 - In Super Smash Bros.
 Melee, there were several trophies that came from Custom Robo.
 The series eventually made it to North America in 2004 and PAL regions in 2007.